 No incoming board member is expected to have previous board experience.
 This guide has been created to help incoming directors understand their roles, rights, and responsibilities associated with board participation.

 SECTION 1 – BOARD OF DIRECTORS’ GOLDEN RULE

 The Board operates for the benefit of and is accountable to the membership, its volunteers and staff.

 This board does not operate for the benefit of any individual board member, their financial interests or their egos.
 Membership to the board carries responsibilities and requires work to sustain and grow a vibrant organization.
-Furthermore, the Board’s role is not to punish members, but to help them reach the best possible outcome for all parties.
+Furthermore, when moderating disputes, the Board’s role is not to punish members, but to help them reach the best possible outcome for all parties.

 SECTION 2 – ETHICAL LEADERSHIP

 Ethical leadership increases trust between the GMA’s board of directors, and its membership and the general public.
 The board recognizes the important balance between transparency and privacy.
 The GMA is committed to transparency as long as it does not infringe on valid privacy concerns that protects board members, general members, employees, and volunteers, bearing in mind risks of conflict, integrity of personnel and their reputation, privacy of children, and prohibitive costs.

 Strengthening ethics and accountability is a continuous process requiring a firm commitment from all board members and its general membership.
 Over time, discussion within the entire organization and the meteorite community may result in the refinement of the principles presented here, the Code and the GMA’s bylaws.
 Such discussions are valuable and demonstrate the organization’s commitment to working together to improve its overall value and attractiveness to new and existing members.

 SECTION 3 – INTERNAL BOARD INTERACTIONS AND CONDUCT